AmmarKhawaja/PublicConveyorSpreadsheetSimulator/README.md

 This program allows you to test the conveyor with little manual work, test specific scenarios, and test scenarios that would be unrealistic to test in real life.

 For example it took me a few minutes to test how this conveyor would behave with 100,000 inputs of heavy flow.
-I real life this would require you to manually put ~100,000 boxes into the conveyor at a constant pace.
+I real life this would require you to manually put ~100,000 boxes into the conveyor at a constant pace, which is unrealistic except in production.

 ---